Deepakkhotiyan/Centrix_Data_Solution_In_BluePrism/README.md

 # Centrix_Data_Solution_In_BluePrism
-This is the Window Based Application.
+The centrix Data Solution is Window Based Application.